gitter-badger/galaxy-1/interfaces/README.md

 Every interface declared in this directory is extensible by third-party plugins.

-:info: A full guide will be available soon.
+⁉️ A full guide will be available soon.

 **Still have questions?**